JelmerOffenberg/python-engineering/README.md

 #### Steps
 - Explore the `main.py` file in the main directory.
 You can see there is a function available that describes the `hello` endpoint.
 Endpoints in FastAPI are **functions** annotated with a _decorator_ (`@app.get("/hello")`). `Hello` is one of the endpoints you can interact with.
 Let's first start the API.
 For this you need to open your terminal in PyCharm (make sure you're in the right python environment) and run:
-  `uvicorn main:app --reload`
+  `uvicorn main:app --reload`.
+Run `bash start.sh` from the terminal if you're running in the cloud to start the API.

   If the command is successful, you should be able to navigate to the webserver `https://127.0.0.1:8000/hello`.
+Use the web preview if you're working in the cloud.

 - Try to modify the returned value in `main.py`, save the file and visit the webpage once more.
 The API will reload on save (this is why we added the `--reload` flag in the previous step).